LEXA HOLDING BV GROUP’s Tax Strategy in the UK

 Attitude towards risk

 Our UK businesses see compliance with tax legislation as critical to managing our tax risk and maintain a positive attitude toward meeting tax obligations and responsibilities.
-We recognize the complexity of tax laws and understand that they may be subject to differing interpretations which could result in the review and challenge of tax positions by tax authorities.
-Our UK Businesses engage professional tax advisors for advice when appropriate to mitigate such risk.
+We recognise the complexity of tax laws and understand that they may be subject to differing interpretations which could result in the review and challenge of tax positions by tax authorities.
+Our UK businesses engage professional tax advisers for advice when appropriate to mitigate such risk.

 Relationship with HMRC

-Our UK Businesses endeavour to maintain sound relationships with HMRC, based on mutual respect and trust.
-We seek an open, transparent and cooperative relationship with HMRC which includes: (1) engaging in open and constructive dialogue with HMRC; (2) making full disclosures where required; (3) meeting statutory deadlines; and (4) remaining available to deal with queries from HMRC as and when required.
-As necessary, we engage the services of professional tax advisors to act as our agents who will represent our UK Businesses at HMRC when appropriate.
+Our UK businesses endeavour to maintain sound relationships with HMRC, based on mutual respect and trust.
+We seek an open, transparent and co-operative relationship with HMRC which includes: (1) engaging in open and constructive dialogue with HMRC; (2) making full disclosures where required; (3) meeting statutory deadlines; and (4) remaining available to deal with queries from HMRC as and when required.
+As necessary, we engage the services of professional tax advisers to act as our agents who will represent our UK businesses at HMRC when appropriate.